 The following is a list of side effects that are frequently experienced after an abortion.
-It is possible to experience these side effects for as long as 2 to 4 weeks following the procedure.
+It is possible to experience these side effects for as long as two to four weeks following the procedure.

 - Heavy or persistent bleeding